Vaccinating During Pregnancy Has Become Even More Urgent As ICU Beds Fill Up

 How the delta variant is making things worse

-Vaccinating people who are pregnant has become especially urgent in states like Texas, where the highly contagious delta variant currently makes up more than 75% of new cases.
-The percentage of people in Texas who are fully vaccinated is 44.5%, compared to 50.2% of the entire U.S. population.
+Vaccinating those who are pregnant has become especially urgent in states such as Texas, where the highly contagious delta variant currently makes up more than 75% of new cases.
+The percentage of people in Texas who are fully vaccinated is 44.5%, compared with 50.2% of the entire U.S. population.

 As infection rates climb in the state, Dr. Jessica Ehrig, the obstetrics chief at Baylor Scott & White Medical Center in Temple, says she's been seeing a significant increase in the number of pregnant women being hospitalized and intubated; some have died.
 And those severe cases of COVID-19 are also dangerous for the fetus, she notes.